INPUT TAX CREDIT UNDER GST

 • What is the time limit for taking input tax credit by a registered taxable person?

-Due date of furnishing of the return under section 39 for the month of September following the end of the financial year to which such invoice or invoice relating to such debit note pertains or furnishing of relevant annual return, whichever is earlier.
+The due date of furnishing of the return under section 39 for September following the end of the financial year to which such invoice or invoice relating to such debit note pertains or furnishing of relevant annual return, whichever is earlier.

 • An assessee obtains new registration, voluntary registration, change of scheme from composition to regular scheme and from exempted goods/ services to taxable goods/services.
 It can avail credit on inputs lying in stock.
 What is the time limit for taking said credit?